GeorgiaMath/ecommerce-sales-analysis/README.md

 # E-commerce Sales Analysis

-This project was developed as part of my MSc in Market and Production Mathematics at the Athens University of Economics and Business.
+This project was developed as part of my [MSc in Business Mathematics](https://map.aueb.gr/) at the Athens University of Economics and Business.
 The goal was to simulate the role of a data analytics manager in an e-commerce company and extract insights that can support strategic business decisions.

 All analysis, visualizations, and modeling were implemented using Python from scratch without automated tools.